 - Study methods to improve aspects of foods, such as chemical composition, flavor, color, texture, nutritional value, and convenience.

-Food Scientists with little to no experience tend to make between $36940 and $49140 while the more experienced ones make over $90320 per year.
+Food Scientists and Technologists with little to no experience tend to make between $39510 and $50660 while the more experienced ones can earn over $89150 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Food Scientist is to move to a higher paying state like MN.
-Right now, the highest paying states for Food Scientists are MN, MA, NJ, CO and CA.
+One of the easiest ways to increase your salary as a Food Scientist and Technologist is to move to a higher paying state like DC.
+Right now, the highest paying states for Food Scientists and Technologists are DC, IL, MA, MD and VT.

-3 other factors that can increase your salary as A Food Scientist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Food Scientist and Technologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Food Scientists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Food Scientists and Technologists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons